-Australian firefighters get brief reprieve as death toll rises
+New bushfire flares in southeast Australia as damage assessment begins

 - Five fires in Victoria had Evacuate Now or Emergency Level warnings.

+- Haze from the fires was turning skies orange in New Zealand; police there asked people to not call the emergency phone number.

-- NSW Premier Berejiklian says there is no one unaccounted for in NSW; Victoria Premier Daniel Andrews says six people remain unaccounted for in Victoria.
+- The death of a 47-year old man who was defending a friend’s rural property in NSW took the national toll this season to 24.
+NSW Premier Berejiklian said there was no one unaccounted for in NSW; Victorian authorities said seven people were unaccounted for in Victoria.

-- The federal government has announced an unprecedented call up of army reservists to support firefighters as well other resources including a third navy ship equipped for disaster and humanitarian relief.
+- The federal government on Saturday announced an unprecedented call up of army reservists to support firefighters as well other resources including a third navy ship equipped for disaster and humanitarian relief.
+It also announced the creation of a federal bushfires response agency.
 [L4N29902C]

 - RFS Commissioner Fitzsimmons criticized the government for not informing him of its policy proposal, saying he found out about it from the media and it created confusion on one of the busiest days ever for fighting fires.
-“I was disappointed and I was frustrated in the middle of what was one of our worst days ever on record with massive dislocation and movement of people and a focus on really difficult weather,” Fitzsimmons said.

-- Prime Minister Scott Morrison faced criticism for a video he posted on social media outlining how the government is tackling the fires.
+- PM Morrison faced criticism for a video he posted on social media outlining how the government is tackling the fires.
 Morrison has been under sustained attack handling of the crisis after he jetted out for a family holiday in Hawaii.
 He apologized and returned early but was heckled and snubbed when he toured fire-hit regions in recent days.

 - More than 5.25 million hectares (13 million acres) of land has been burnt this fire season.
+Almost 1,500 homes have been destroyed in NSW state alone.

 Reporting by John Mair; Editing by Daniel Wallis and Jane Wardell